md-hpc/hls/README.md

 Mock HLS library for python.
 This library allows you to prototype different memory and interconnect configurations for hardware projects.
-                                                                                                                                                                                                                       Usage:                                                                                                                  This library defines 3 classes that represent 3 types of hardware: Register, BRAM, and Logic.
+                                                                                                                                                            This library defines 3 classes that represent 3 types of hardware: Register, BRAM, and Logic.

 It also defines two module IO classes: Input and Output.
 These are used to connect the different components and are referred to generally as "ports"